KrauseFx/FxLifeSheet/README.md

   - Medidated
   - Note: what was the main thing I did today?
   - Binary: Did I set goals for the next day?
+  - Do you feel excited about what's ahead in the future?

 #### Week